salex/Active4D-Libraries/hash/readme.markdown

 ### Hash library

-Hash is beta library that will serialize deeply nested collection in a blob.
+Hash is beta library that will serialize deeply nested collection into a blob.
 The blob can then be stored in the DB or a file.
 That blob can then be unserialized back into a collection.

 It also provides an alternate way of defining and populating new collection.
-This could be used to parse a configuration file.
+This could be used to parse a configuration file, etc.

 My need for nested serialization is the result of a prototype circuit that never moved to a table implementation.
 Collections in the prototype emulated the tables.